-Saturday or Wednesday With every detail cared for by a staff of travel experts who attend you at the Chicago & North Western's Chicago Passenger Station, you leave on the completely air-conditioned Portland Rose, one of the Overland Route's famous fleet of really modern trains.
+Saturday or Wednesday With every detail cared for by a staff of travel experts who attend you at the Chicago & North Western's Chicago Passenger Station, you leave on one of the Overland Route's completely air-conditioned trains.
 All night you travel across agricultural Illinois and Iowa, pausing next morning at Omaha where your train begins its swift flight over the Union Pacific's boulevard of steel, direct to Yellowstone.
 You will enjoy the roomy observation car.

-Sunday or Thursday Across Nebraska's grain fields and into Wyoming-Cheyenne, the famous Sherman Hill, Laramie, then Cresten where you cross the continental divide.
+Sunday or Thursday Across Nebraska's grain fields and into Wyoming-Cheyenne, the famous Sherman Hill, Laramie, then Creston where you cross the continental divide.
 Your dining car meals, an important part of any transcontinental rail trip, will be a source of particular joy.